saroltah/Yoga-project/README.md

 - Chrome color picker

-Special thanks to Code Institue and my mentor Ronan Mc
+Special thanks to Code Institue and my mentor Ronan McClelland for reviewing, helping and answering to all my questions.